 And before you head back to the port to catch your ferry back to Uno, visit the Art House Project and Naoshima Bath (I Heart Yu).
 And snap a few photos of the Red Pumpkin for your Instagram!

 You can walk or rent an electric bike to tour around Naoshima for the day.
 Walking is doable; you don’t have to worry about parking your bike.

 If you choose to walk, walk anti-clockwise around the island and see the Chichu Art Museum first.
 The museum has specific timeslots and is quite busy, so book your ticket in advance.

 Where to stay in Naoshima

-There are a few accommodation options in Naoshima.
-But like I mentioned above, staying at Hym Hostel is an excellent option for visiting both Teshima and Naoshima.
-Check prices and reviews on Airbnb.
+There are a handful of accommodation options in Naoshima.
+But as I mentioned above, staying at Hym Hostel is an excellent option for visiting Teshima and Naoshima.

 Day 20: Kurashiki (1 day)

 Kurashiki is a scenic canal town with so much character.
 It was once part of a vital distribution route for Japan’s most valuable commodity, rice.
-Canals were built around the city to facilitate the delivery of rice to the port towns nearby.
-Today, the charming village has restored warehouses converted to shops and restaurants.
+Canals were built around the city to facilitate rice delivery to the nearby port towns.
+Today, the charming village has restored warehouses converted into shops and restaurants.

 What to do in Kurashiki